-Did you know that five cities in New York State are counted as being among the Best Places to Live in the USA?
+The cities of New York State repeatedly appear in the lists of the best cities in the USA.
 If you’re looking for impressive colleges, beautiful countryside, and cultural attractions, the 50 counties of New York have got you covered.
 Let’s look at the ten best reasons to live in New York State.

 Here are just 10 of the many reasons you should live in New York State.